aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.md

 ### **Set Orientation Programming Sample**
 The code example below shows how to set the orientation of the Visio page.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-SetVisioPageOrientation-SetVisioPageOrientation.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-SetVisioPageOrientation-SetVisioPageOrientation.java" >}}
 ## **Control the Export of Hidden Visio Pages on Saving**
 [Aspose.Diagram for Java](https://products.aspose.com/diagram/java) API allows developers to include or exclude hidden Visio pages on saving diagram to PDF, HTML, Image (PNG, JPEG, GIF), SVG, and XPS files.
 Even they may hide Visio pages using Aspose.Diagram API because its option is already available through the cell UIVisibility in the page ShapeSheet.
 ### **Hide a Page in the Visio Diagram and Set Export Option**